turketwh/csc231core/preparation/module2.md

 # CSC 231: Preparation Guide For Module 2

 ## Read And Watch

-Read the following chapters of the *Course Reader* linked from Module 0 of the course Canvas site.
+Read the following chapters of the *Course Reader* linked from *Course Administration* module of the course Canvas site.

+**By Friday, September 5, 2025**:

-* Chapter 3: Designing Finite State Machines
+* Chapter 6: Finite State Machines With Output
-* Chapter 4: Non-Deterministic Finite State Machines
+* Chapter 7: Finite State Machines With Output: Activities Introduction
-	* **Just Sections 4.1 through 4.3**; we will not cover 4.4

-This is about $10$ pages of reading.

-The major points to focus on in the reading are:
+The major points to focus on in this part of the reading are:

+* The notion of an *output* alphabet
+* The association of *output* symbols with *entering states* for *Moore* machines and *following transitions* for *Mealy* machines

+**By Wednesday, September 10, 2025**:

+* Chapter 8: Designing Finite State Machines
-* Chapter 3
+* Chapter 9: Designing Finite State Machines: Activities Introduction

+The major points to focus on in this part of the reading are:

 * The purpose of the three key "design" components of finite state machines: *linear ordering of transitions*, *looping*, and *branching*

-* Chapter 4
-	* What makes a finite state machine *non-deterministic*
-	* How *tracing* a word through a non-deterministic finite state machine can involve *multiple paths*
-	* What *acceptance* of a word means in a non-deterministic finite state machine
+There may be a few videos linked in the reading that should be watched.
+These will be annotated in a special callouts in the reading, each labeled as *Video Resource*.

-## Assess
+## Questions And Clarification

-After completing the work indicated above, answer the questions in the *Module 2 Preparation Assessment* in the course Canvas site by the deadline indicated in Canvas.
-Note that most, though not necessarily all, of the questions will be from the *Check your understanding* sections at the end of each chapter of the *Course Reader*.
+If you have questions you would like to ask about the material in the reading, submit them though the *Questions And Clarification* Google form linked from *Module 2* in the course Canvas site.